locoframework/loco-js-model/README.md

                // }
 ```

-Loco-JS-Model implements almost all built-in [Rails](http://guides.rubyonrails.org/active_record_validations.html) validators, except of _uniqueness_.
+Loco-JS-Model implements almost all built-in [Rails](http://guides.rubyonrails.org/active_record_validations.html) validators, except for _uniqueness_.
 And you can use them nearly identically.
-You can also look at [source code](https://github.com/locoframework/loco-js-model/tree/master/src/validators) if you are looking for all available options.
+You can also look at [source code](https://github.com/locoframework/loco-js-model/tree/master/src/validators) if you are looking for all available configuration options.
 They are pretty straightforward to decipher.

 ## Saving ✍️